xinwenfu/tst-dht-lab--pcb-2/README.md

 **Note**: It appears that the CP210x USB to UART Bridge VCP Driver has quite some issues.
 Here are troubleshooting tips
 - Make sure the correct micro usb cable is used.
 The micro usb is like the one used for phones for both data communication and power supply.
 - Try different USB ports on the computer and see which one works.
+- Sometimes, unplug and plug again the micro usb cable will address the issue.

 ## Set up the IoT kit